The Power of Respect

 The perception of respect is influenced by culture and family, peers, and social relationships.
 Status, power, and role all create the context in which respect is interpreted.
 Leaders need to take the time to understand how aspects of social identity affect the way they lead and how respect is given and received in cultures and groups other than the ones they think of as “normal.”
 Cultural intelligence is especially critical when leading a multicultural team.

-“You may not need to make huge changes in your behavior to be more effective,” Hannum notes.
+“You may not need to make huge changes in your behavior to be more effective,” Hannum says.
 “Just understanding and acknowledging as valid what others expect from you will make a difference.”

 You can help cultivate a climate of respect in the following ways:

 - Openly communicate information about policies and procedures so everyone has access to and is operating with similar information.

 - Clarify decision-making processes, and when appropriate, seek input into those processes, erring on the side of inclusiveness.

 - If someone or a group feels “wronged,” seek to understand that perspective and offer a genuine apology.
 Recognize that empathy and inclusion are imperatives for diversity initiatives to be successful.

 At its core, respect is a continuous process of paying attention to people.
 We get into habits and make assumptions that, if unchecked, can lead to misunderstandings and ineffective behaviors.
 Cultivating a climate of respect requires intentional actions from every leader and the organization itself.